The programmers or writers come up with an element for the hero to use. It's all cool, but they forget to make (or Dummied Out

 - Infamously, the Anti-MUTE spell in the original Final Fantasy is completely useless since there are no enemies in the game that can inflict MUTE status on your party.

 - Moreover the original NES version suffered from numerous internal bugs that included rendering certain spells (LOCK and XFER, for example) absolutely useless, and ignoring attack bonuses for weapons that were intended to be elemental or monster-specific (Giant Sword vs. giants, Were Sword vs. werebeasts, etc.).

 - Final Fantasy XIII is really bad about this.
 The game gives you dozens of anti-debuff accessories, but debuffs don't show up often enough for it to be useful, and even then it's just easier to throw Esuna around.
 That each accessory only guards against one debuff and startsnote with a 30% protection rate only makes it worse.
 The exception, however, is the Death-blocking accessory, which you'll want to kit your leader out with before you take on the final boss.

 - Kingdom of Loathing has boots that offer "slight cute resistance".
-There's nothing that deals "cute" damage in the game yet, and, since the "cute" element is discovered during a Fifth Element parody set in the far future, there probably never will be.
+There's nothing that deals "cute" damage in the game yet, and, since the "cute" element only ever comes up during a Fifth Element parody set in the distant future (for which the boots in question are a reward), there probably never will be.